 The teacher's home visit: everything you need to know

-Before your child even starts primary school, it's likely they'll get a home visit from their new teacher.
+Before your child starts primary school, they might get a home visit from their new teacher.
 But what happens at these meetings?
 What questions will you be asked?
 And how should you prepare?

 If your child is soon due to start Reception or P1 at a state primary school, you may find you get a letter about arranging a home visit from their teacher.

-Although it's not compulsory, many state schools have adopted a home-visit policy – because it's a useful way to help your child's teacher get to know your child – and you.
-And it's also a good opportunity to exchange information, away from all the hustle and bustle of the school playground.
+It's standard practice for state schools to have some kind of 'meet the teacher' session before your child starts school and, until fairly recently, this took place at the school itself.
+But many schools have now adopted a video-meet or home-visit policy instead – because it's a more useful way to help your child's teacher get to know your child and you.
+And it's also a good opportunity to exchange information one-to-one, away from all the hustle and bustle of the school playground.

 When do the teacher home visits take place?